-- "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents four of our ordinary shares; - "CAGR" are to compound annual growth rate; - "China" or "PRC" are to the People's Republic of China, excluding the special administrative regions of Hong Kong and Macau; - "Korea" are to the Republic of Korea, or South Korea; - "Korea Won" are to the legal currency of South Korea; - "Nasdaq" are to the Nasdaq Stock Market; - "NT dollar," "NT dollars" or "NT\$" are to New Taiwan dollars, the legal currency of Taiwan; - "ROC" or "Taiwan" are to the Republic of China, the official name of Taiwan; - "shares" or "ordinary shares" are to our ordinary shares, with a par value US\$0.01 per share; - "U.S. GAAP" are to generally accepted accounting principles in the United States; - "U.S. dollar," "U.S. dollars" or "US\$" are to United States dollars, the legal currency of the United States; and - "we," "us," "our company," "our," "SMTC" and "Silicon Motion" are to Silicon Motion Technology Corporation, its predecessor entities and subsidiaries including but not limited to (i) Silicon Motion, Inc., incorporated in Taiwan, or SMI Taiwan, and formerly known as Feiya Technology Corporation, (ii) Silicon Motion, Inc., a California, USA, corporation, or SMI USA, (iii) FCI Inc., incorporated in Korea, or FCI, and (iv) Shanghai Baocun Information Technology Co., Ltd., incorporated in the PRC, or Shannon Systems.
+- "ADRs" are to the American depositary receipts that evidence our ADSs; - "ADSs" are to our American depositary shares, each of which represents four of our ordinary shares; - "CAGR" are to compound annual growth rate; - "China" or "PRC" are to the People's Republic of China, excluding the special administrative regions of Hong Kong and Macau; - "Korea" are to the Republic of Korea, or South Korea; - "Korea Won" are to the legal currency of South Korea; - "Nasdaq" are to the Nasdaq Stock Market; - "NT dollar," "NT dollars" or "NT\$" are to New Taiwan dollars, the legal currency of Taiwan; - "ROC" or "Taiwan" are to the Republic of China, the official name of Taiwan; - "shares" or "ordinary shares" are to our ordinary shares, with a par value US\$0.01 per share; - "U.S. GAAP" are to generally accepted accounting principles in the United States; - "U.S. dollar," "U.S. dollars" or "US\$" are to United States dollars, the legal currency of the United States; and - "we," "us," "our company," "our," "SMTC" and "Silicon Motion" are to Silicon Motion Technology Corporation, its predecessor entities and subsidiaries including but not limited to (i) Silicon Motion Technology (HK) Ltd., incorporated in Hong Kong, (ii) Silicon Motion, Inc., incorporated in Taiwan, or SMI Taiwan, and formerly known as Feiya Technology Corporation, (iii) Silicon Motion, Inc., a California, USA, corporation, or SMI USA, (iv) FCI Inc., incorporated in Korea, or FCI, and (v) Shanghai Baocun Information Technology Co., Ltd., incorporated in the PRC, or Shannon Systems.

-Silicon Motion, the Silicon Motion logo, FCI, the FCI logo, Shannon Systems, the Shannon Systems logo, airRF, basicRF, ezRF, ezSYS, powerRF, twinRF, zipRF, zipSYS, VirtualZero, SSDLifeGuard, SSDLifeSaver, TurboMLC, FerriSSD, Ferri-eMMC, and NANDXtend are our trademarks or registered trademarks.
+Silicon Motion, the Silicon Motion logo, FCI, the FCI logo, the Shannon Systems logo, PCIe-RAID, DIRECT-IO, airRF, basicRF, ezRF, ezSYS, powerRF, twinRF, zipRF, zipSYS, VirtualZero, SSDLifeGuard, SSDLifeSaver, TurboMLC, FerriSSD, Ferri-eMMC, and NANDXtend are our trademarks or registered trademarks.
 We may also refer to trademarks of other corporations and organizations in this document.